 Stay at a Job for at Least One Year

 Old job advice held that you should never leave a job until you’d been there for a year because anything less would look bad on your resume.
-However, keep in mind that advice originated during an era when it was common to work for the same company for 20, 30, or even 40 years!
+However, keep in mind that that advice originated during an era when it was common to work at the same company for 20, 30, or even 40 years!

 Today, it’s perfectly normal to change jobs four or more times before you hit age 32.
 Having a position or two that you stayed at for less than a year is no longer such a glaring issue on your resume.